ror-study-group/cucumber-blog/README.md

 	Finished in 0.0001 seconds
 	0 examples, 0 failures

 Cool, RSpec works and found no tests.
-Let's do try Cucumber:
+Let's try Cucumber:
 `$ rake cucumber`

 	Using the default profile...